-This page is created with beginner bloggers in mind — beginners who want to know How to Start a blog but don’t know what direction to take.
+This page is for beginner bloggers who want to start a blog but don’t know what direction to take.

-If this is your first time visiting, and you have not learned about this blog’s author, check out the About page to learn about my story of how I stumbled upon the word “blogging” back in 2011 and started this blog in 2012.
+If this is your first visit and you have not learned about the author of this blog, check out the About page to learn how I stumbled upon the word “blogging” in 2011 and started this blog in 2012.

 Just in case!

-Away from that… let’s get your blog off the ground together.
-Move it onto the Internet so the world can see the changes you’re about to start.
+Aside from that, let’s get your blog off the ground together.
+Then, we can move it onto the Internet so the world can see the changes you’re about to start.

 The Research…